We asked a California water expert to make sense of Donald Trump's moronic wildfire tweets

-With California’s latest wildfires claiming a seventh victim on Sunday, President Donald Trump has yet to tweet out condolences to those affected by these catastrophic and all-to-familiar disasters.
+With California’s latest wildfires claiming a seventh victim on Sunday, President Donald Trump has yet to tweet out condolences to those affected by these catastrophic and all-too-familiar disasters.
 Several thousand firefighters continue to battle the Carr and Mendocino fires in Northern California, as well as several smaller blazes.
 But with the new normal pushing the limits of the state’s firefighting capacity, Trump has seized on an erroneous scapegoat: state environmental laws.
 Here he was over the weekend:

 California wildfires are being magnified & made so much worse by the bad environmental laws which aren’t allowing massive amount of readily available water to be properly utilized.
 It is being diverted into the Pacific Ocean.
 Must also tree clear to stop fire spreading!